aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/presenter/_index.md

         Environment aws://ACCOUNT/REGION bootstrapped.
     ```

-1. Deploy the workshop.
+1. Deploy the workshop with the command `cdk deploy`.
 This will create a lot of updates as the stack progresses and will take 30-50 minutes to complete due to the CloudFront deployment:

     ```bash
-    cdk deploy
+    $ cdk deploy
     ...
 LIST OF RESOURCES ...
     Do you wish to deploy these changes (y/n)? y
     cdd-workshop: deploying...